 Who does the count?

 Calgary has conducted a Point-in-Time Count every two years since 1992.
-In 2008, The City of Calgary appointed Calgary Homeless Foundation to lead the counts.

 Since 2016, Calgary has done a provincially coordinated Point-in-Time Count as part of the “7 Cities” of Alberta.
 All 7 Cities—Calgary, Edmonton, Grande Prairie, Lethbridge, Medicine Hat, Red Deer and the Regional Municipality of Wood Buffalo—use the same methods for their counts, allowing trends in homelessness to be identified across the province.